victor-porcar/victor-porcar.github.io/site/notes/git.md

 ## Create a GitHub Token

-Let's create a "classic" github token for the account.
+Let's create a "classic" github token for an existing account.

 1) goto https://github.com/settings/apps
 2) choose tokens classic
 3) generate new token
 4) select only "repo" with all its children, which is enough to push later
 5) set a name for your token

+NOTE: this token will apply for all repositories in the account

 ## Clone a project with token